-From Chitwan National Park, your options are either tourist bus or a private car with driver.
+From Chitwan National Park, your options are either a tourist bus or a private car with driver.

 Please, plan to arrive in Pokhara minimum one day before the trip begins.
-You also need to plan to stay overnight in Pokhara the last day you conclude the trip.
+You also need to plan to stay overnight in Pokhara the last day you conclude the tour.

 Note on Itinerary

 Although we will do our very best to adhere to the itinerary schedule as listed; it is subject to change for numerous reasons beyond our control.